StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-a-case.md

 2. Press **Enter** or select :material-magnify:.

-3. The case description is displayed.
+3. The case description appears.

 ---